eggohito/origins-limiter/README.md

 <br>
 <br>

-<i>(In this example, we'll be checking if the player has the <code>example:test_origin</code> origin and the <code>origins-limiter:can_pick/example/test_origin</code> advancement):</i>
+<i>(In this example, we'll be checking if the player has the <code>example:origin</code> origin and the <code>origins-limiter:can_pick/example/origin</code> advancement):</i>
 </summary>

 <br>

-In this example snippet, we're using the `origins:origin` entity condition type to check if the player has the `example:test_origin` origin, and the `origins:advancement` entity condition type to check if the player has the `origins-limiter:can_pick/example/test_origin` advancement, which is the `.json` file made in step 1.
+In this example snippet, we're using the `origins:origin` entity condition type to check if the player has the `example:origin` origin, and the `origins:advancement` entity condition type to check if the player has the `origins-limiter:can_pick/example/origin` advancement, which is the `.json` file made in step 1.

 ```json
 {